Highpoint2000/webserver-station-logos/README.md

 If a logo used in the plugin violates copyright, please let [me](mailto:highpoint2000@googlemail.com) know.
 I will remove it immediately.

 ## History:

+### v3.3a:
+- Built-in switch to deactivate local search (reduction of error messages in the console!)

 ### v3.3:
 - compatible with changed websocket data in version 1.2.6